ellisonbg/py4science/book/getting_started.rst

 get to what they want as quickly as possible.
 We get to advanced material pretty quickly in this book, so it may be tough sledding if you are a python newbie.
-Take in what you can, you can always come back to absorb more detail later, and digest these excellent tutorials and books referenced above as you have time.
-Since we cannot begin to do justice to the breadth and depth of material these resources cover, we won't try.
+Take in what you can, you can always come back to absorb more detail later, and digest the excellent tutorials and books referenced above as you have time.
+We cannot begin to do justice to the breadth and depth of material these resources cover and we won't try.
 Rather, we will provide just the bare minimum for the reader who wants to get started right away using python for scientific computing.
 We assume you have some experience with another programming language or two, and are comfortable with the concepts of variable types, for loops, function calls, and compilers.
-We'll introduce you how to map these concepts into python.
+We'll help you map these concepts into python.

 Python is a dynamically typed, object oriented, interpreted language.
 Interpreted means that your program interacts with the Python interpreter, similar to Matlab, Perl, Tcl and Java, and unlike FORTRAN, C, or C++ which are compiled.
-If you've been following along, you know how to start the Python interpreter and the IPython interpreter.
+By this point, you should know how to start the Python and IPython interpreters.
 You don't need IPython to learn Python itself, but since this is the environment we'll be using throughout the book, and since it is so helpful for inspecting and getting help on objects in python, we'll be using IPython in this mini-python tutorial.

 Python as a calculator